IDMiller2020/IDMiller2020/README.md

 ### Hi there 👋 I'm Scott Miller!

-- 🌱 Currently, I am a student in the Boise CodeWorks Immersive Full Stack program and plan to graduate on June 11th.
-In the BCW program I will be working to gain proficiency in HTML, CSS, JavaScript, Web API/HTTP, JS Frameworks, Nodejs, DotNet Core C#, SQL, MongoDb, and Agile/Scrum.
+- 🌱 I finished the CodeWorks Boise Full Stack program in June of this year(2021) and I am currently looking for work as a Software Developer.
+The Codeworks program covered concepts in the following areas: HTML, CSS, JavaScript, Web API/HTTP, JS Frameworks, Nodejs, DotNet Core C#, SQL, MongoDb, and Agile/Scrum.
 - 💼 You can view my LinkedIn profile here: [LinkedIn](https://www.linkedin.com/in/scott-miller-2190b7113)
 - 🔭 Take a look at my Software Developer Porfolio here: [Professional Portfolio](https://idmiller2020.github.io/professional-portfolio/)
 <!--